Trackman Technology In Golf: What It Is, How It Works And How It Improves Your Swing of Hotel Pula Golf Resort in Son Servera. Official Website.

 How it is used at Pula Golf Resort

-is far more than a radar: it is a way of seeing your swing with new clarity.
-It offers precise answers, real patterns and an objective path to improvement.
-And when that technology is combined with an environment designed for technical training, such as
+In short, TrackMan is not just a radar: it is a way of looking at your swing with a new clarity.
+It offers you precise answers, real patterns, and an objective guide toward improvement.
+And when that technology is combined with an environment prepared for technical training, like that of Pula Golf Resort, the evolution becomes as precise as it is enjoyable.
+A better swing is not a matter of chance, but of well-interpreted information.